J-Grier/Global-Market-Expansion-Simulator/README.md

 The tool was originally developed in response to a global strategy case study focused on Diageo PLC, a UK-based leader in the beverage alcohol industry.
 Accordingly, the model defaults to the United Kingdom as the home country and compares it to a curated set of high-potential international markets.

+> 📌 **Note:** This dashboard uses interactive widgets (`ipywidgets`) which are not supported in GitHub’s notebook preview.
+To explore the full functionality, clone the repo and run the notebook locally using Jupyter.
 ---

 ## 🎯 Objectives